Angel-Castro-RC/Final_NLP/README.md

 4 https://github.com/Angel-Castro-RC/Final_NLP/blob/main/F3_4_SaulVarshavsky_SemanticFolding_Code.ipynb

-For this Fortnite i could not make the code run with the thing that we had to download, but i followed carefuly the code
+For this Fortnite, i could not make the code run with the thing that we had to download, but I followed the code

 ___
-## Fortnite 4
+## Fortnite 4 - For this Fortnite, i did all of the core practice and applied exploration and also I presented in demo day a small project that is a guessing game about finding Hypernyms and Hyponyms - POINT 15

 1 https://github.com/Angel-Castro-RC/Final_NLP/blob/main/F4_1_WordNet.ipynb